 Cars has been a UK Top 20 hit for Numan in three successive decades.
 First the original release that I've already mentioned in 1979, then in 1987 as the 'E Reg Model' remix (reaching No.16), and again in 1996 following its use in an advertisement for Carling Premier beer, and reaching No.17.

-This was Numan's second single without The Tubeway Army and the follow-up to the chart-topping Cars.
-Although this receives nowhere near the airplay of Cars, this was still a major hit, reaching #6 in the UK.
-Complex was the second and last track to be released as a single from the album The Pleasure Principle.
+Complex was Numan's second and last single from The Pleasure Principle and the follow-up to the chart-topping Cars.
+Although this track receives nowhere near the airplay of Cars, this was still a major hit, reaching #6 in the UK.

 song wasn't originally added to the UK release of the second solo album, Telekon (1980) but was added to the